-Incorporating lost footage from a 1984 film, Fallout, this new film continues the story of its main character, Alex, a recluse living off the grid in a remote section of the Adirondacks for the last 35 years.
+Incorporating lost footage from a 1984 film, Fallout, this new film continues the story of its main character, Alex, a recluse living off the grid in a remote section of the Adirondacks for almost 40 years.
 After a nuclear explosion, he returns to New York City fearing the world has ended.

 Shocked to discover it hasn’t, Alex must absorb the historical, technological and cultural changes since he left.
 From smartphones to 9/11, he retraces his NYC footsteps, leading us into the depths of a very personal story – the heartbreaking fallout of the life he left behind.